 Beware of the Invisible Killer

 Carbon monoxide (CO) is an odorless, colorless and tasteless gas.
-And although we can’t see it, carbon monoxide can be deadly.
-Keep your family safe by preventing exposure and knowing the signs of this possible hazard.
+And while we can’t see it, carbon monoxide can be deadly.
+Keep your family safe by preventing exposure and knowing the signs of this hazard.

 • Use CO alarms.
 Place a CO alarm on every floor of your house, especially near any room where people sleep.
-If the alarm goes off, leave your home immediately and call 9-1-1.
-Seek prompt medical attention if you suspect CO poisoning and are feeling dizzy, light-headed or nauseous
+If the alarm goes off, leave your home right away and call 9-1-1.
+Seek prompt medical attention if you suspect CO poisoning and are feeling dizzy, light-headed or nauseous.

 • Get appliances serviced.
-Have your heating system, water heater and any other gas, oil, wood or coal-burning appliances serviced by a qualified technician every year
+Have your heating system, water heater and any other gas, oil, wood or coal-burning appliances serviced by a qualified technician each year.

 If you suspect CO poisoning and you or anyone in your family is experiencing dizziness, nausea, lightheadedness, vomiting, headache or confusion, leave your home immediately, call 9-1-1 for medical attention and stay out of the house until the problem has been corrected.